 Credivalores-Crediservicios S.A., (hereinafter "Credivalores", the "Company" or "CVCS"), is a stock company registered for business in Bogotá - Colombia, located at Carrera.
 7 No. 76-35 P 7, and a website at www.credivalores.com.co.
-The Company was incorporated by means of Public Deed No. 420 dated February 4, 2003 drawn up before the Public Notary No.1 of the Circuit of Cali.
+The Company was incorporated through Public Deed No. 420 dated February 4, 2003, drawn up before the Public Notary No.1 of the Circuit of Cali.
 The term of duration of the Company is twenty years as of the date of the aforementioned deed.

-The merger of two companies.
-Crediservicios S.A. and Credivalores S.A. was registered by means of Public Deed No. 4532 of December 12, 2008
+The merger of Crediservicios S.A. and Credivalores S.A. was registered throughPublic Deed No. 4532 of December 12, 2008.

 The merger was unanimously approved by the General Meeting of Shareholders of both companies on July 31, 2008, whereby it was determined that Crediservicios S.A. (the surviving company), would continue to legally exist after taking over Credivalores S.A. which would cease to exist (being dissolved but not liquidated).
-In addition, the equity of Credivalores S.A. was merged with that of Crediservicios S.A. by means of acquiring the assets and assuming the liabilities of both companies, as agreed on by both company's legal representatives,
+In addition, the equity of Credivalores S.A. was merged with that of Crediservicios S.A. by acquiring the assets and assuming the liabilities of both companies, as agreed on by both company's legal representatives,

 This merger agreement was reported to the Colombian Superintendence of Industry and Commerce, which did not report any objections to the aforementioned process.
-Credivalores S.A. (the acquired company) was incorporated by means of Public Deed No. 1906 dated May 13, 2003, drawn up before the Public Notary No. 1 of the Circuit of Cali, and duly registered with the Chamber of Commerce of Cali on May 21, 2003, under Registry Number 3501 Book IX.
-Subsequently, the Company changed its name from Crediservicios S.A. to Credivalores-Crediservicios S.A.S, becoming a simplified stock corporation, by means of the Public Deed No. 529 dated February 27, 2009 drawn up before the Public Notary No. 1 of the Circuit of Cali.
+Credivalores S.A. (the acquired company) was incorporated through Public Deed No. 1906 dated May 13, 2003, drawn up before the Public Notary No. 1 of the Circuit of Cali, and duly registered with the Chamber of Commerce of Cali on May 21, 2003, under Registry Number 3501 Book IX.
+Subsequently, the Company changed its name from Crediservicios S.A. to Credivalores-Crediservicios S.A.S, becoming a simplified stock corporation, by means of the Public Deed No. 529 dated February 27, 2009, drawn up before the Public Notary No. 1 of the Circuit of Cali.

-By means of Minutes No. 16 dated February 23, 2010 of the General Meeting of Shareholders, duly registered before the Chamber of Commerce on March 19, 2010; the Company became a simplified joint stock company with the name of Credivalores-Crediservicios S.A.S. under Registration Number 3074 of Book IX.
+Through Minutes No. 16 dated February 23, 2010, of the General Meeting of Shareholders, duly registered before the Chamber of Commerce on March 19, 2010; the Company became a simplified joint stock company with the name of Credivalores-Crediservicios S.A.S. under Registration Number 3074 of Book IX.

-By public deed No. 3175 of notary No. 73 of Bogota D.C. as of September 28th, 2019, registered July 9th, 2019 under Number 02484244 Book IX, the company changed its name from CREDIVALORES - CREDISERVICIOS S. A. S. to CREDIVALORES - CREDISERVICIOS S. A. under the figure of a stock corporation a) Perform risk assessments.
+By public deed No. 3175 of notary No. 73 of Bogota D.C. as of September 28th, 2019, registered July 9th, 2019 under Number 02484244 Book IX, the company changed its name from CREDIVALORES - CREDISERVICIOS S. A. S. to CREDIVALORES - CREDISERVICIOS S. A. under the figure of a stock corporation.

-The Company's business purpose is to originate consumer loans, including payroll deduction loans, to private individuals or legal entities, using both its own funds and other sources of funding permitted by law.
+The Company's business purpose is to originate consumer loans, including payroll deduction loans, to private individuals or legal entities, using both its funds and other sources of funding permitted by law.
 In carrying out these activities, the Company may:

-- Service and manage loans or lines of credit, including but not limiting the collection and registration of these obligations, b) - Purchase and sell loans, securities, and loan portfolios, Borrow funds and enter into transactions allowing the Company to obtain the funds required to perform its corporate purpose, e) Act as co-signer, guarantor, surety or collateral provider to raise funds in order to finance its activities that may be - undertaken, structured or implemented through trust arrangements, and
+- a) Perform risk assessments, - b) Service and manage loans or lines of credit, including but not limiting the collection and registration of these obligations, - c) Purchase and sell loans, securities, and loan portfolios, - d) Borrow funds and enter into transactions allowing the Company to obtain the funds required to perform its corporate purpose, - e) Act as co-signer, guarantor, surety, or collateral provider to raise funds to finance its activities that may be undertaken, structured, or implemented through trust arrangements, and